wp-plugins/form-maker/readme.txt

 We did our best to have a universal Form Maker which will work on any browser, template and will not conflict with other extensions.
 As any case of such kind of a problem is unique, please  us giving the link of the website where the problem with Form Maker has occurred.
 We will try to answer within 24 hours and solve the problem with Form Maker.

 = 7.
-How can I install the pro version of the Form Maker without losing created forms? = You should download pro version of Form Maker from "Thank You for buying our products" email, after that just Deactivate Form Maker, Delete Form Maker, and then Reinstall Form Maker pro from the downloaded file.
+How can I install the pro version of the Form Maker without losing created forms? = You should download pro version of Form Maker from "Thank You for buying our products" email, after that just Deactivate Form Maker, Delete Form Maker, and then Reinstall Form Maker pro from the downloaded file which contains Form Maker.
 If you just Deactivate Form Maker, Delete Form Maker, and then Reinstall Form Maker, you will keep your data of the form submissions.
 You will lose your forms data only if you uninstall Form Maker using the Uninstall Form Maker menu item.